✓ ✓

 Flokk Systems response:

-• Delay and consultation will achieve nothing because positions of the change.org signatories and CFIA are irreconcilable.
+• Delay and consultation alone will achieve nothing because the positions of the change.org signatories and CFIA are irreconcilable.

 • Delay has been the singular, ineffective, and negligent strategy of the CFIA on this file for more than a decade.